gerlichlab/hicognition/documentation/development_information.md

 Install black via `pip install black` and set it as your python formatting provider in VSCode (see [here](https://medium.com/@marcobelo/setting-up-python-black-on-visual-studio-code-5318eba4cd00) for details).
 Then, you can use the `Format document` command in VSCode to format a file.
 Black does not support selection formatting.

+## Language convention
+We will use american english spelling conventions.

 ## Documentation guidelines

 Every function/class should have docstrings according to the rules laid out in [PEP257](https://www.python.org/dev/peps/pep-0257/):